dinarly/Story/README.md

 Ai smiled delightfully and said: “We will begin by learning about the structures inside the brain — called neurons.”

 And this is how Abdallah and Tasnim started their learning journey with Artificial Intelligence.

+## Inspirations

+The following individuals have inspired this project through their incredible contributions and have therefore helped to carve the idea into my mind of what I must build and how to build it.
+They have my sincere thanks:

+* Shigeru Miyamoto (Ocarina of Time is the reason I started writing code)
+* Miguel Gomez (Interactive Simulation of Water Surfaces within Game Programming Gems helped me to build my first 3d app back in 2002)
+* Shaykh Abdalqadir as-Sufi (leader of the Darqawi-Shadhili-Qadiri Tariqa; author of The Darqawi Way — the wird is a most beloved gift)